robotics102/um-f25/project_1/3_drive_star.md

 ## Testing and Expected Behavior

 The functions can be tested by running the local unit tests.
+To test only the functions for this checkpoint run ```ctest -R RayConversionCartisean && ctest -R RayConversionVector --output-on-failure``` in the ```/build``` directory.

 The robot behavior can be tested by running the ```drive_star``` executable.
 The robot should drive in an equilateral five pointed star shape without spinning.